Skip to main content

 Education and Training

 Sripriya Sundararajan is an Associate Professor in the Division of Neonatology at University of Maryland.
 She originally received her MD in Pediatrics from Chennai Medical College, India after completing medical school from Stanley Medical College, India.
 She recertified in Pediatrics and completed her fellowship training in Neonatal-Perinatal Medicine from the University of Virginia.
-She is a member of the American Academy of Pediatrics, section member of Neonatal-Perinatal Medicine, member of the Society for Pediatric Research and member of the Eastern Society for Pediatric Research.
+She is a member of the American Academy of Pediatrics, section member of Neonatal-Perinatal Medicine, member of the Society for Pediatric Research and a council member of the Eastern Society for Pediatric Research.

 Biosketch